P4IGNORE

 *.o

 The * wildcard matches substrings.
-Like the Helix Server wildcard equivalent, it does not match path separators.
-However, if the * wildcard is not used as part of a path, the directory scanning nature of the rule may make it appear to perform like the Perforce "..." wildcard.
+Like the Helix Core Server wildcard equivalent, it does not match path separators.
+However, if the * wildcard is not used as part of a path, the directory scanning nature of the rule might make it appear to perform like the Helix Core "..." wildcard.

 # Ignore all text files in test directories